 - Remove the chicken from the fridge 1 hour prior to roasting.

-- Take the giblets out of the cavity and pat the outside of the chicken dry with kitchen roll.
+- Take the giblets out of the cavity and pat the outside dry with kitchen roll.

 - Sprinkle a generous pinch of sea salt and freshly ground pepper into the chicken’s cavity.

-- Cut a lemon in half lengthways and insert into the chicken cavity.
+- Cut a lemon in half and insert into the chicken cavity.

 - Push the fresh thyme into the cavity with the lemon.